-This 2 million acres of land and water, what locals collectively call the “batture,” is mostly out of sight from most Americans.
+This 2 million acres of land and water, what locals collectively call the “batture,” is out of sight from most Americans.
 But it is much more than the sole domain of barges.
 There are secondary river channels, islands, forests, wetlands, sandbars, sloughs and lakes.
 These habitats provide homes, food and rest stops for hundreds of species of fish, birds, large mammals and more.
 They also allow for world-class fishing, hunting, paddling, cycling, bird watching and other outdoor experiences.

 Since 1994, the LMRCC has worked hand-in-hand with engineers, scientists, private landowners and others to help manage the Lower Mississippi in ways that respect its economic value while sustaining important ecological processes, restoring altered habitats and raising the profile of this unsung natural wonder.

 - The 2-million-acre active floodplain of the lower river, the land and water between the federal levee system often called the “batture,” is the nation’s largest river floodplain (land where the river floods unimpeded).
 It is nearly 15 miles wide in places.
 Before major levees were constructed, the river’s unrestricted floodplain was up to 100 or more miles wide.

 - Water from 41 percent of the continental United States and parts of two Canadian provinces drains into the Mississippi River and flows to the Gulf of Mexico.